ClusterHQ/flocker/docs/introduction/index.rst

 Flocker Installed Locally Using Vagrant
 ---------------------------------------

-If you don’t want to use real servers, you can set up a cluster locally on virtual machines using our Vagrant image.
+For quick experiments, you can set up a cluster locally on virtual machines using our Vagrant image.

 Our MongoDB tutorial uses both VirtualBox and Vagrant to install Flocker and Docker, and walks you through an end-to-end example of using Flocker to create an application.